 You can get thinly sliced beef at Asian grocery stores.
 But if there are no Asian grocery stores around you, you can probably find at your local grocery store.

-If you can’t find it at either of them, there are two ways you can get.
+If you can’t find it at either of them, there are two ways you can get some.

 - Ask a butcher to slice the meat thinly